markusmoenig/Eldiron-Book/README.md

 # Eldiron-Book

-The source code for the Eldiron Documentation
+The source code for the Eldiron Book hosted at [book.eldiron.com](https://book.eldiron.com).